 Is a Tempered Glass Jar Microwavable?

 Yes, tempered glass jars are microwavable because they are four times stronger than ordinary glass.
-However, it is not recommended to cook food in a tampered glass jar.
+However, it is not recommended to cook food in a tempered glass jar.

 How Long Can You Microwave a Mason jar?

 You can only microwave a Mason jar for 2-3 minutes or use it for quick reheating of the food.
 The glass of the Mason Jar is made of soda-lime glass and doesn’t flex very well.
 If you keep it in the microwave for a long time, the glass will explode into pieces due to excess stress.